-This PSE summer school introduces participants to cutting-edge research on the topic and familiarizes them with the relevant methods to analyze (econometric analysis, dynamic modelling).
+This PSE summer school introduces participants to cutting-edge research on the topic and familiarizes them with the relevant methods to analyze the problem (econometric analysis, theoretic modelling).
 The objective of the course is to equip the participants with the background and tools that are needed to contribute to this dynamic field in terms of research and policy design and evaluation.

 The main questions we cover are the following.
-How do we measure the impacts of climate change on economic outcomes ?
+How do we measure the impacts of climate change on human health and on economic outcomes ?
+What are best practices in using geocoded data in environmental analyses ?
 What are the relevant economic instruments to combat climate change in a globalized world ?
-How do we transition toward a greener energy system ?
-How do lobbying and citizens’ assemblies influence the actual climate policies ?
-How can trade help regions mitigate the impacts of climate change ?
-How do we use geocoded data in empirical projects ?
+How can trade help countries mitigate the impacts of climate change and/or disasters ?
+How do lobbying and information acquisition influence actual climate policies ?

 - Measuring the Impacts of Climate Change on Economic Outcomes - Katrin Millock

 - Geocoded data for Environmental Economists - François Libois

 - The Effects of Trade, the EU ETS, and Natural Disasters on Manufacturing Firms - Hélène Ollivier

 - The Political Economy of Climate Change - Mireille Chiroleu-Assouline

 Participants will have the opportunity to submit a paper to be presented within this programme.
 Selected papers will be presented in front of participants and faculty in slots reserved for such presentations.

 Climate Change and Human Health : Impacts and Adaptation – Olivier Deschênes

 This short course will focus on measuring the varied ways in which climate change will affect human health, and the possible adaptation responses that can mitigate those impacts.